fanyuhan0912-ui/-iat360-Final-Project-group2-/README.md

 Bias, Ethics, and Limitations

+Model checkpoints are not included due to their large size, but can be regenerated using the training notebook.

 - Identity-related words (e.g., “gay”, “Muslim”) may cause false positives.

 - Dataset imbalance leads to weaker performance on rare labels.